Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Andrea Resnick -- Global Head of Investor Relations and Corporate Communications

 Please refer to our Annual Report on Form 10-K, the press release we issued this morning, and our other filings with the Securities and Exchange Commission for a complete list of risks and important factors that could impact our future results and performance.
-Non-GAAP financial measures are included in our comments today in our presentation slides.
-You may find the corresponding GAAP financial information as well as the related reconciliation on our website www.tapestry.com/investors and then during the earnings release posted today and the presentation slides.
+Non-GAAP financial measures are included in our comments today and our presentation slides.
+You may find the corresponding GAAP financial information as well as the related reconciliations on our website www.tapestry.com/investors and then viewing the earnings release posted today and the presentation slides.

 Now, let me outline the speakers and topics for this conference call.
 Victor Luis will provide an overall summary of our second fiscal quarter 2019 results for Tapestry as well as our three brands.
-Kevin Wells will continue with details on financial and operational results of the quarter and our outlook for the balance of FY '19.
-Following that, we will hold a question-and-answer session where we will be joined by Todd Kahn, Tapestry's President and Chief Administrative Officer; and Joshua Schulman, Chief Executive Officer and Brand President of Coach.
+Kevin Wills will continue with details on financial and operational results of the quarter and our outlook for the balance of FY '19.
+Following that, we will hold a question-and-answer session where we will be joined by Todd Kahn, Tapestry's President and Chief Administrative Officer; and Josh Schulman, CEO and Brand President of Coach.
 Following Q&A, we will conclude with some brief summary remarks.
-I'd now like to turn it over to Victor Luis, Tapestry's Chief Executive Officer.
+I'd now like to turn it over to Victor Luis, Tapestry's CEO.

 Victor Luis -- Chief Executive Officer